marcglasberg/async_redux/README.md

    reducers+middleware code to the AsyncRedux sync+async reducers code.
 The same async code will call the same pure code.
 You just organize it differently to avoid boilerplate.
 Another way to look at it is that at first glance the AsyncRedux reducer doesn't appear to be a pure function.
-   Pure function reducers are the wall of sanity against the side-effects managed by middleware via thunks, sagas, observables, etc. But when you take a second look, `return state.copy(...)` is the pure reducer, and everything else in `reduce()` is essentially middleware.
+   Pure function reducers are the wall of sanity against the side effects managed by middleware via thunks, sagas, observables, etc. But when you take a second look, `return state.copy(...)` is the pure reducer, and everything else in `reduce()` is essentially middleware.